 Following the Offering and prior to the completion of a Business Combination, the Company will not engage in any operations, other than in connection with the selection, structuring and completion of a Business Combination.
-The Company has until 25 April 2023 to complete a Business Combination, subject to two three-month extension periods, in each case, if approved by an ordinary resolution of the holders of Class A Redeemable Ordinary Shares and Class B Ordinary Shares.
+The Company had until 25 April 2023 to complete a Business Combination, subject to the first extension Period and the subsequent extensions, in each case, if approved by an ordinary resolution of the holders of Class A Redeemable Ordinary Shares and Class B Ordinary Shares.